Welcome to Chemical and Biological Engineering!

 Students talk about what makes MSU unique.
 Hear about their plans for the future and how they anticipate that chemical engineers will improve people's lives, especially through medical and environmental applications.

 Both chemical and biological engineers are working with:

 - Food products

 The list is expanding all the time - tomorrow's graduates may find careers in fields that do not even exist today as chemical and biological engineering research continually expands the opportunities.

-If you haven’t decided whether you want a career in chemical or biological engineering, take heart - the curricula for chemical engineering and bioengineering are identical for the first three semesters.
+If you haven’t decided whether you want a career in chemical or biological engineering, take heart - the curricula for chemical engineering and biological engineering are identical for the first three semesters.

-In the first three semesters the focus is on basic math and science courses, and both bioengineers and chemical engineers need chemistry, calculus, and physics.
-The curricula start diverging in the junior year when bioengineering majors take more bio-based science courses while chemical engineering majors take more engineering courses.
+In the first three semesters the focus is on basic math and science courses, and both biological engineers and chemical engineers need chemistry, calculus, and physics.
+The curricula start diverging in the junior year when biological engineering majors and chemical engineering majors take more discipline specific courses.

 The Chemical and Biological Engineering department is committed to promoting diversity among students and faculty.
 Both the student body and faculty are 40-50% women.
 More information about diversity at Montana State University is available through the ADVANCE Project TRACS website, the President's Commission on the Status of University Women, and the Family Advocate website.